dariotrinchero/recipes/Dessert/Pasteis de Nata.md

 # Notes

 - Watch the video for many tips, and to see what the dough looks like at each step.
-- #todo/cooking Alternatively, try the custard from [this video](https://www.youtube.com/watch?v=MA4LEjxZ7io).
+- #todo Alternatively, try the custard from [this video](https://www.youtube.com/watch?v=MA4LEjxZ7io).